ClaireLally8/Waggy-Box/README.md

 ### **Icons**

 - [MDBoostrap Icons](https://mdbootstrap.com/)
     - A majority of icons used across the website were taken from MDBoostrap documentation.
-These icons are adapted from both Font Awesome and Materialize icons due to their clean appearence.
+These icons are adapted from both Font Awesome and Materialize icons due to their clean appearance.
 - [Canva](https://www.canva.com/)
     - Canva was the source of other Icons.
 I purchased a pro subscription to canva for the duration of the project.
 Canva has an extensive library of images and icons for use by designers and developers alike.
-    - The Waggy Box logo was also created using a canva logo template and customised to fit the feel and appearence of Waggy Box.
+    - The Waggy Box logo was also created using a canva logo template and customized to fit the feel and appearance of Waggy Box.

 ### **Wireframes**